GaryAsher/challenge-run-site/.docs/REMINDERS.md

 ## Immediate Priorities

 ### 1 Admin Profile
-- [ ] Move Admin Panel to somewhere actually not annoying.
-Ideally where the CRC logo is.
 - [ ] Site Health:
   - Page switching (12h, 24h, 3d): Does not work as export.
 Ask user if they want to export it first.
   - Uptime Monitor: add "API configuration not available on free tier"